These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 (b) Financial Aid.
 Whenever financial aid is to be modified or terminated, the student shall be notified of the reasons for the proposed modification or termination and of the right to appeal by contacting the Director of Financial Aid.
 If the Director of Financial Aid is unable to amiably resolve the student’s appeal, it shall proceed as follows:

 i.
-If the appeal concerns interpretation of policy, the student shall be afforded the right of further appeal through the Associate Provost for Enrollment Management and the Vice Chancellor for Academic Affairs to the Chancellor.
+If the appeal concerns interpretation of policy, the student shall be afforded the right of further appeal through the Vice Provost for Enrollment Management and the Vice Chancellor for Academic Affairs to the Chancellor.

 ii.
 If the appeal concerns a disputed question of fact, the student shall be advised of the right to a hearing before the Advisory Committee on Student Financial Aid or in accordance with the Administrative Procedures Act.